-Institute for Free Speech filed briefs as amicus curiae in the following fifteen cases that were active or filed during 2017 (dates listed are dates the brief was filed):
+The Institute for Free Speech filed briefs as amicus curiae in the following sixteen cases that remained active in 2017 or in which the brief was filed during 2017 (dates listed are dates the brief was filed):

 - Lozman v.
 Riviera Beach, U.S. Supreme Court, December 29, 2017.
 (Does the existence of probable cause defeat a First Amendment retaliatory-arrest claim as a matter of law?) - Blagojevich v.
 United States, U.S. Supreme Court, December 2, 2017.
 (Campaign contribution motivations should not be susceptible to second-guessing under vague and overbroad standards.) - Carpenter vs. United States, U.S. Supreme Court, August 14, 2017.
 (The impact of warrantless government access to cell phone location information on the First Amendment right to free association.) - Donald J. Trump v.
 International Refugee Assistance Project, et al., U.S. Supreme Court, merits brief in support of neither party, August 3, 2017.
 (Urges the Court to overturn the appeals court ruling that declared its decision might bring a "welcome restraint" on candidate campaign speech.) - State of Washington v.
 Grocery Manufacturers Association, Washington State Court of Appeals, Division II, July 20, 2017.
 (Argues that an \$18 million fine for a minor campaign finance filing error is unconstitutional and chills campaign speech.) - Minnesota Voters Alliance, et al. v.
 Joe Mansky, et al., U.S. Supreme Court, July 3, 2017.
 (Argues that the lower court erred when it ruled a ban on non-campaign messages printed on shirts was constitutional.) - Donald J. Trump v.
-International Refugee Assistance Project, et al., U.S. Supreme Court, brief in support of a petition for writ of certiorari, June 9, 2017.

-- Mississippi Commission on Judicial Performance v.
+International Refugee Assistance Project, et al., U.S. Supreme Court, brief in support of a petition for writ of certiorari, June 9, 2017. - Mississippi Commission on Judicial Performance v.
 Judge Gay Polk-Payton, Mississippi Supreme Court, March 13, 2017.
 (Argued that the standard applied by the Commission on speech by judges was "too subjective to justify content-based speech restrictions.") - Alabama Democratic Conference, et al. v.
 Strange, U.S. Supreme Court, January 30, 2017.
 (Argued that a ban on certain contributions to PACs was unconstitutional and would greatly complicate the state's law.) - Tennessee Republican Party, et al. v.
 SEC, et al., U.S. Sixth Circuit Court of Appeals, November 23, 2016.
 (Argued that a new SEC rule to drastically limit campaign contributions by certain financial advisors was unconstitutional.) - Bennie v.
 Munn, U.S. Supreme Court, November 7, 2016.
 (Argued that government retaliation against a person for his political speech violated the First Amendment.) - Coloradans for a Better Future v.
 Campaign Integrity Watchdog, LLC, Colorado Supreme Court, merits brief October 20, 2016.
 (Argued that pro-bono legal work on litigation to defend constitutional rights should not be counted as a campaign contribution.) - Coloradans for a Better Future v.
-Campaign Integrity Watchdog, LLC, (Colorado Supreme Court, brief in support of a petition for writ of certiorari, August 16, 2016) - French v.
-Jones, Ninth Circuit Court of Appeals, April 18, 2016.
-(Argued that a ban on political party endorsements of judges is unconstitutional.) - Holland v.
-Williams, District Court for the District of Colorado, April 10, 2016.
-(Argued that Colorado's private enforcement of campaign finance law is unconstitutional.)
+Campaign Integrity Watchdog, LLC, (Colorado Supreme Court, brief in support of a petition for writ of certiorari, August 16, 2016)